jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 Some people seem to enjoy talking to a higher power, expressing faith, or strengthening their religious identity.
 Personally, these types of activities do not appeal to me.
-Perhaps I have been traumatized by placebo sacrament religions (and cults) where these activities feel fake.
+Perhaps I have been traumatized by placebo sacrament religions (and cults) where these activities feel fake to me.[^luhrmann2020]
 The only belief that I need: Daime can facilitate a direct experience of the Divine.
 Another possible purpose for the lyrics is to teach about the inner world.
 However, [IFS]({{< relref "ifs" >}}) conveys the same information with greater precision and finesse.